From the Cook

 Tips & Tricks (5)

-- Toast the Peppercorns First 🫘Lightly toast whole black peppercorns in a dry pan for 30-45 seconds before crushing to unlock deeper, more complex peppery flavors that will elevate your sauce.
+- Toast Your Peppercorns First 🫘Lightly toast the whole black peppercorns in a dry pan for 1-2 minutes before crushing to unlock their essential oils and amplify their complex, peppery depth in the sauce.

 Recipe Facts